Joe Girardi: Early life

-Girardi, the fourth son of Jerry, a former blue collar worker and United States Air Force veteran, and Angela Girardi, was born in Peoria, Illinois, and grew up in East Peoria, Illinois and attended high school at the Spalding Institute.
+Girardi, the third son of Jerry, a former blue collar worker and United States Air Force veteran, and Angela Girardi, was born in Peoria, Illinois and grew up in East Peoria, Illinois.
+He attended high school at the Spalding Institute.

+College career

 Girardi enrolled at Northwestern University in Evanston, Illinois, where he attended from 1983 through 1986.
 He played for the Northwestern Wildcats baseball team, where he was a two-time All Big Ten selection and a three-time Academic All-American.
 In 1984, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star.
 In 1986, he earned a bachelor of science degree in industrial engineering and was awarded the Big Ten Medal of Honor, which recognizes one male and one female student from the graduating class of each Big Ten member school for demonstrating joint athletic and academic excellence throughout their college career.
 He was the first freshman to be elected president of a fraternity (Alpha Tau Omega) at Northwestern.

-Playing career
+Professional career

-Draft and minor leagues (1986–89)
+Draft and minor leagues

 The Chicago Cubs drafted Girardi in the fifth round of the 1986 MLB draft.
 He spent four seasons in the Cubs minor leagues system before making his major league debut.
 In 1986, Girardi batted .309 in 68 games with the Peoria Chiefs of the Midwest League.
 In 1989, he also played for the Águilas del Zulia in the Venezuelan Winter League.

-Chicago Cubs (1989–92)
+Chicago Cubs (1989–1992)

 Girardi made his Major League debut for the Cubs on April 4, 1989.
 During his rookie year with the Cubs, Girardi batted .248 with a home run and 14 runs batted in (RBIs) in 59 games played.
 In 1990, he played in 133 games, batting .270 with a home run and 38 RBIs.
 In 1991, he played in only 21 games, batting .191 with 6 RBIs.
 In 1992, he played in 91 games, batting .270 with a home run and 12 RBIs.

-Colorado Rockies (1993–95)
+Colorado Rockies (1993–1995)

 The Cubs left Girardi unprotected in the 1992 MLB expansion draft and the Colorado Rockies chose him.
 During his first year with the Rockies in 1993, he played in 86 games batting .290 with five triples, three home runs, and 31 RBIs.
 In 1994, he played in 93 games batting .276 with four triples, four home runs, and 34 RBIs.
 In 1995, he played in 125 games batting .262 with a career-high eight home runs and 55 RBIs.